grtoverflow/PC-Malloc/README.md

 ---------
 1. OS kernel update.
 NightWatch relies on page coloring technique to achieve cache resource allocation.
 Our kernel patch is under /kernel\_patch.
 This patch is for the linux kernel "kernel-2.6.32-71.el6".
 See /kernel\_patch/readme.txt for more details.

+2. Install PAPI.
+You can find PAPI at http://icl.cs.utk.edu/papi/.

 2. Install NightWatch library.
 The source code of NightWatch library is under /nightwatch\_v1.0.

 3. Modify memory allocator.
 If you are an allocator developer, and you may want to integrate NightWatch into your own memory allocator.
 Then you need to implement the interfaces defined in /nightwatch\_v1.0/allocator.h.
 In this project, we have integrated NightWatch into tcmalloc.
 You can take the modified allocator (under /gperftools-2.4\_NW_externed\_v1.0) as example.
 Or if you just want to try a cache-aware allocator, then the allocator can also be used without further modification.
 To use the allocator, you need to relink your application with flag -ltcmalloc.
 For more detailed information, see /gperftools-2.4\_NW_externed\_v1.0/readme.txt.